SankarapuKavya/Smart-Restaurant-Ordering-System-with-AI-Recommendations/README.md

-# AI-Powered Restaurant Recommendation System
+# Smart Restaurant Ordering System with AI Recommendation

 A Django-based web application that provides personalized restaurant and dish recommendations using AI, complete with search, cart, and checkout functionality.